kristi11/ww-filament/README.md

    ```
    if using laravel [forge](https://forge.laravel.com/) there's no need to generate key since when creating the
    server [forge](https://forge.laravel.com/) will take care of the key generation.
-6. Create an empty database for our application.
+6. Create an empty database for your application.
 I personally like using [TablePlus](https://tableplus.com/) but you can
    use whatever you like.
 7. In the `.env` file, add database information to allow Laravel to connect to the database.
 The default database name
    is `wittyworkflow`.
 If you are using a different name, you'll need to edit the `DB_DATABASE` variable in the `.env`